Writing Mentoring

 5. Should I look at your work and believe I’m not going to be helpful (or I simply enjoy reading it), I’ll let you know, refund your payment, and may suggest a critique group to you.

-6. Each class is one (1) hour.
-We may run over (two (2) hour max) if everyone agrees.
-The meetings are via Zoom.
+6. Each class is two (2) hours long and may run over if everyone agrees.

-9. Can’t afford my rates?
+10. Can’t afford my rates?
 Contact me.
-If you’re working hard at your craft, I’ll work hard to make sure you get any help I can offer.
+Convince me you’re working hard at your craft and I’ll work hard to make sure you get any help I can offer.

 Joseph is passionate about writing and storytelling, and about supporting other authors and sharing knowledge with them.
 His editing skills are considerable.
 He is thorough, professional and knowledgeable.
 He is not shy with the red pen, but he is quick to offer suggestions and guide you to the right solution.
 Rather than merely identifying an issue or – equally frustrating – giving you the answer, he teaches.
 This willingness to teach is what makes him such a valuable editor. – Worcester, MA